Artist as Leader: Camille A. Brown

 I love the phrase, "I don't know."
 And I say it often.
 I mean, I tell my dancers all the time, "You know what?
 I'm really stuck here."
 Or, "I don't really like that."
 Or, "I don't think that was the best choreographic choice on my part."
 I have found people appreciate when you are just honest with them.

-CM: So vulnerability and authenticity are crucial tools in your leadership arsenal in a way.
+Q: So vulnerability and authenticity are crucial tools in your leadership arsenal in a way.

-CM: I listened to a talk you gave about reinterpreting ritual, specifically about reinterpreting social dance and letting it evolve.
+Q: You once gave about reinterpreting ritual, specifically about reinterpreting social dance and letting it evolve.
 How does that translate into leadership?
 What is it you're inspiring in other people when you say, "Ritual has to evolve; dance has to evolve?”

-CAB: Well, I definitely don't want to speak for my dancers, but allowing them to insert their own creative identity into the work empowers them.
+A: Well, I definitely don't want to speak for my dancers, but allowing them to insert their own creative identity into the work empowers them.
 Every contribution is important.
 When people are stepping into parts that were not created on them, I ask the dancer to find themselves inside of the role so it becomes theirs.
 I am not asking them to fit inside of a box that wasn’t tailored for them.
 The intention and storyline stay the same, but the work evolves.

 One example is when my dancer was returning to a role and had been out for a year because of an injury.
 Her partner had been performing the duet with another dancer during the tour.
 When they were paired together this season, we spoke about the importance of finding a new energy and chemistry.